xxleyi/en.javascript.info/1-js/09-classes/01-class/article.md

 Class fields are a recent addition to the language.
 ```

-Previously, our classes only had methods.
+Previously, our classes only had methods which become own property of classes's prototype.

-"Class fields" is a syntax that allows to add any properties.
+"Class fields" is a syntax that allows to add any properties which will become own property of classes's instances.

 For instance, let's add `name` property to `class User`: